alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Do I Get Family Court Records in Alabama?

-• Written requests to the office of the clerk of courts
+• Written requests to the office of the Clerk of Courts

 • Making in-person queries to the record custodian